Workshops

 This training is ideal for:

-Anyone new to online work who feels overwhelmed by the barriers or uncertain of what’s possible.
+• Those who feel overwhelmed by the barriers of online events or uncertain of what’s possible

 What do you do to prepare?

-Please choose a location with a strong internet connection, where you are able to share and listen comfortably.
-You’ll need a laptop or desktop computer, with video and headphones.
+• Please choose a location with a strong internet connection, where you are able to share and listen comfortably.

 Access: